cruftyoldsysadmin/documentation/datamodels/Impact Claim.md

       "longitude": <longitude value>
    },
    serviceAgentID: <did for the service agent>,
+   secondaryServiceAgents: <Array of additional service agent dids>
-   serviceCenterId: <did of the service center>,
+   serviceCenterID: <did of the service center>,
    beneficiaries: [
      <did of the beneficiary>,
      ....